 Germany joins chorus calling for plant-based milk to be served in EU schools

-ProVeg has been campaigning for the EU Schools Programme to include plant milk
+ProVeg has been campaigning for the EU Schools Program to include plant milk

 “This represents a huge boost for the campaign that ProVeg has been running” Jasmijn de Boo, Global CEO of ProVeg International, said.

 Compared to plant milk, cow’s milk has the biggest environmental impact in terms of global greenhouse gas emissions and land and water use.
-For example, a litre of cow’s milk requires more than 22 times more water and roughly 12 times more land, and emits three times more greenhouse gas emissions than a litre of soya milk.
+For example, a liter of cow’s milk requires more than 22 times more water and roughly 12 times more land, and emits three times more greenhouse gas emissions than a liter of soy milk.
 Other types of plant milk such as oat milk are similarly sustainable (2).

-The EU School Programme delivered 118 million litres of milk to children in the 2021/2022 school year.
+The EU School Program delivered 118 million liters of milk to children in the 2021/2022 school year.
 ProVeg issued a position paper on its stance on plant-based milk in the EU and can be found here

 ENDS